GloriEvo/GloriEvo/README.md

 .

-I am probably on your DNI - I am profic, proship, and anti-harassment.
-Read straw for more info.
+I am probably on your DNI - I am profic, proship, anti-harassment, and anti-censorship.

 .